nestjs/docs.nestjs.com/content/migration.md

 ### Upgrading Packages

-The Nest CLI does not include an `update` command.
 While you can upgrade your packages manually, we recommend using [ncu (npm check updates)](https://npmjs.com/package/npm-check-updates).

 ### Cache module